andrijun0406/DellAzureStackHCI/Deployment/README.md

 D:\01_Set-KeyboardSettings.ps1
 ```
 ![01_Set-KeyboardSettings](01_Set-KeyboardSettings.png)
+_Tips: You might want to use right-click mouse to copy the characters that you want like '-', or '\', or ':' and left-click it to paste to the command_

 ### Task 04 - Upgrade using SConfig (Standalone)

 1. Sometimes you need to check if your Factory-installed OS is the latest, if not then you might need to update the OS before creating clusters